IvanDrokin/torch-conv-kan/README.md

 - ✅ [2024/05/31] Fixed KACN Conv instability issue, added Lion optimizer, updated baseline models and benchmarks, and :fire::fire::fire:**pretrained weights on Imagenet1k are released**:fire::fire::fire:, as well as Imagenet1k training scripts.

 - ✅ [2024/06/03] JacobiKAN Convs are available now.

+- ✅ [2024/06/05] BernsteinKANs, and BernsteinKAN Convs are available now.
 ### TODO list and next steps

 - Right now VGG19-like model is training on Imagenet1k